-A few days after Cornish Sends the funds to the wrong account, the bank will notify Cornish.
-Cornish will then suspend your E-Refund Account and send you and email that you need to review the routing and account numbers.
-As soon as you have saved new account information in E-Refund, your E-Refund will be reactivated and your funds will be sent to you in the next batch.
+In the event that the bank account you provided for E-Refund is not correct, or is not eligible for direct deposit for any reason, the refund we process will bounce.
+The office of Student Accounts will be notified by Cornish’s bank shortly after the refund is returned.
+Cornish will then suspend your E-Refund Account and send you an email stating that you need to review the routing and account numbers.
+As soon as you have updated & saved the new account information in E-Refund, your E-Refund will be reactivated and your funds will be sent to you in the next batch.